Fundamentals of Microwave Plasmas and Plasma Jets

 - Cleaning von different metallic surfaces for soldering, varnishing, coating, gluing, bonding, etc. as well as further processing steps

-- Disinfection and sterilization of wounds (below 20 W and Ar gas) even of instruments in medical fields or imported hardware from China
+- Disinfection and sterilization of wounds (below 20 W and Ar gas) even of instruments in medical fields or imported hardware

 - Aging treatment of components